One of the Collison questions is

 But then, given that this effect is twice as large as the one found in the later meta-analyses makes you wonder about the quality of the literature.
 After reviewing the literature, there does seem to be some evidence that there is an effect from DI on kids with low skills, this effect being probably not larger than 0.4.
 For regular kids, we don't have much to work with.
 This may be one of the reasons why DI has not been more widely adopted in general.

 The evidence for mastery learning

 The most well known large-scale implementation of mastery learning is Khan Academy.
-There is an RCT ongoing, but no results have been published.
+There was an RCT ongoing, showing no meaningful effects.

 Best Evidence Encyclopedia, maintained by Robert Slavin, a website collecting evidence on what works in education, did a review on diverse methods for teaching Maths, finding no effect in middle/high school, and limited evidence of a larger effect for elementary school.
 (They only included five studies, with effect sizes ranging from -0.18 to 1.08)).

 This may sound surprising in light of the above.
 But a likely explanation is that all these studies are not using the exact same methodology.
 With Direct Instruction, we have an Institute regulating what DI is and how exactly it has to be done.
 With mastery learning, it's unclear exactly what counts and what doesn't.